openstack/ironic/doc/source/deploy/install-guide.rst

 Enrollment
 ==========

-The `Enrollment`_ section has been moved to the Bare Metal service Install Guide.
+See the `Enrollment`_ section in the installation guide for the Bare Metal service.

 .. _`Enrollment`: http://docs.openstack.org/project-install-guide/baremetal/draft/enrollment.html

 Specifying the disk for deployment
 ==================================

-The `Specifying the disk for deployment`_ section has been moved to the Bare Metal service Install Guide.
+See the `Specifying the disk for deployment`_ section in the installation guide for the Bare Metal service.

 .. _`Specifying the disk for deployment`: http://docs.openstack.org/project-install-guide/baremetal/draft/advanced.html#specifying-the-disk-for-deployment-root-device-hints